neelyv/victorianeely.com/_posts/2022-07-02-librivox-file-naming-editing.md

 tag: LibriVox
 ---

-# My file naming and editing system for LibriVox recordings
+# My File Naming and Editing System for LibriVox Recordings

 When recording audiobook chapters for LibriVox, I have a system for naming and working on the audio files I've recorded in Audacity.